 III.
 Definitions

-Definitions of Key Terms (capitalized and italicized) used in this Standard are included in UC Berkeley’s Information Security Policy Glossary.
+Definitions of Key Terms (capitalized and italicized) used in this Standard are included in the Information Security Policy Glossary (courtesy of UC Berkeley).

 IV.
 Data Classification Levels